scarlett7x/the-covid-tracking-project/README.md

 In this project, I used the data API from https://covidtracking.com/.
 Shout out to their amazing group of volunteers that provide the most complete data available about COVID-19 in the U.S.

-The idea of making a line chart for data visualization comes from iOS Decal Spring 2020 https://iosdev.berkeley.edu/.

 ### UI/UX Design

 My Figma prototype: https://www.figma.com/file/qOlrazre5GPxB3AqTEE99g/covid19?node-id=3%3A34692